alexdmoss/right-sizer/README.md

 - `./go init` effectively runs `.pipenv install --dev` from the root directory as a one-off to get started with this repo
 - `./go run`- runs the controller locally without building
 - `./go test` - runs lint and pytest locally
+- `./go watch-tests` - runs pytest continuously in the background (using the `ptw` module)
 - `./go build` - builds docker image locally, which includes running the tests baked into the Dockerfile
 - `./go deploy` - typically run in a CI pipeline.
 Applies Kubernetes yaml to deploy the built image (which has been pushed by a previous CI stage)

-NB: You can use `pipenv run ptw` to continuously run your tests in the background - quite helpful!

 ---

 ## Patching Deployments & DaemonSets in kube-system

 Values to patch into the kube-system deployments are stored in a fairly self-intuitive yaml file `./patch-kube-system-resources.yaml`.
-Names must match exactly the resources in kube-system you want to patch: deployment -> container -> limit|request -> cpu|memory.
+Names must match exactly the resources in kube-system you want to patch: deployment -> container -> limits|requests -> cpu|memory.

 I chose to patch kube-dns, heapster and metrics-server, as these were the beefiest in my current GKE setup.
 I wanted  patch `kube-proxy`, but it sucks because it is a set of bare pods that *look* like a DaemonSet but there ain't no DaemonSet to configure - presumably it sits on the GKE Master node(s) which we can't reach.
 This means that, as far as I can tell, we need to live with the lack of limits set here, as VPA can't manage bare pods either and you can't patch the resource requests/limits of a Pod (the PodSpec is immutable).
 Boo hiss.